Narthorn/ctf/2020-10-24_DGSESIEE/200_stranger_rsa/README.md

 ---

 Neat idea.
-I got lucky, though, I think.
+I got lucky, though, I think, because I tried looking at the decimal expression of the primes very quickly.

 I bet this challenge could be really frustrating if you accidentally miss the correct way to look at the numbers.